 GDPR: guidance for groups and Interactive audit tool

 GDPR is a meaty topic, with plenty to take in.
 We have both full guidance on all aspects likely to be relevant to groups available to download, as well as an interactive tool to help you filter which bits of the guidance you need to act on based on the kinds of data you currently collect/hold.
 You can access both via the link below.

 Data Protection and Retention Policy template (and notes)

 This is a template Data Protection and Data Retention Policy for use by Making Music members.
 It has been designed in line with General Data Protection Regulations (GDPR) and can be used as it is - with just your specific details (e.g. group name) added in, or taken as a starting point with changes made to suit your specific activities and circumstance.
 The template comes with notes – please read the notes before using or changing the policy.

 This guidance looks at data retention in relation to the new General Data Protection Regulation (GDPR).

-Template privacy statements
+Template privacy notice and statements (and guidance)

 We hope you find this Making Music resource useful.
 If you have any comments or suggestions about the guidance please contact us.
 Whilst every effort is made to ensure that the content of this guidance is accurate and up to date, Making Music do not warrant, nor accept any liability or responsibility for the completeness or accuracy of the content, or for any loss which may arise from reliance on the information contained in it.